tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Best_Practices_and_Recommendations/CommonJS_Modules_in_Titanium.md

 var myModule = require('MyModule');
 ```

-The string passed to `require` must be resolvable to either a native/compiled module that Titanium Mobile has access to, or a JavaScript module provided in the Resources directory of the Titanium Mobile application.
+The string passed to `require` must be resolvable to either a native/compiled module that Titanium SDK has access to, or a JavaScript module provided in the Resources directory of the Titanium SDK application.
 The `require` function returns an JavaScript object, with properties, functions, and other data assigned to it which form the public interface to the module.
 If the module we loaded into the application above exposed a function `sayHello`, which would print a name and a welcome message to the console, it would be accessed in this way:

 ```javascript
 var myModule = require('MyModule');